capistrano/rvm/README.md

 This task requires [`NOPASSWD` for the user in `/etc/sudoers`](http://serverfault.com/a/160587), or at least all ruby requirements installed already.

-Please note that NOPASSWD brings security vulnerabilities to your system and it's not recommended to involve this option.
+Please note that `NOPASSWD` can bring security vulnerabilities to your system and it's not recommended to involve this option unless you really understand implications of it.

 ## Configuration